Melbourne to Hobart Race Information

 Across the 435nm passage, yachts contend first with Bass Strait before taking on the wilderness and ruggness of the West Coast of Tasmania and the long ocean swell of the Southern Ocean before turning towards the finish line and the shifting winds of the Derwent.

-For 48 years, the Westcoaster has provided sailors a unique race full of tactical challenges.
+For close on 50 years, the Westcoaster has provided sailors a unique race full of tactical challenges.

 "35 times but never been the same race" Robin Hewitt